EpiphaCy/EpiphaCy.Github.io/index.md

 1. Research Assistant, 2019.12 - Now
 - Advisor: Prof. Wenbin Wu, Fanhai International School of Finance, Fudan University, Shanghai
-  *Monetary Policy, Macroeconomic Theory*
+  *International Finance, Monetary Policy*
-  Working as a co-author on a paper focusing on the financial implications of the unexpected component of the Fed's monetary policy is in progress.
+  Working as a co-author on a paper focusing on the financial implications of the anticipated component of the Fed's monetary policy is in progress.
 Benchmark empirical results have been obtained, now responsible for the theoretical framework based on *rational inattention model*.
+Another work concentrating on the price adjustment and monetary policy is in progress.

 2. Research Assistant, 2021.3 - Now
 - Advisor: Prof. Yang Liu, Business School, Hong Kong University, Hong Kong
   *International Finance, Capitol Control*
-  Working on topics about capital control and financial crises.
-Responsible for coding, debugging as well as replication of previous papers mainly by MATLAB and Stata.
+  Working on topics about the correlation between capital control and financial crises.
+Responsible for coding, debugging as well as replication of previous papers mainly by MATLAB and Stata to advance projects.

+3. Research Assistant, 2021.5 - Now
+- Advisor: Prof. Li Guo, School of Economics, Fudan University, Shanghai
+  *Empirical Asset Pricing*
+  Working on a project concentrating on the pricing basis of crypto-currency by diverse machine learning algorithms including PLS, Elastic Net and Neural Network etc. Responsible for algorithm design as well as program implementation.

-3. Xiyuan Scholar, 2019.5 - 2020.4, *[FDUROP]*
+4. Xiyuan Scholar, 2019.5 - 2020.4, *[FDUROP]*
-- Advisor: Prof. Fang Qin, School of Economics, Fudan University, Shanghai
+- Advisor: Prof. Qin Fang, School of Economics, Fudan University, Shanghai
   *Mechanism Design*
   Considering about the reformation of grading system in colleges by optimization of students and teachers under the assumption of incomplete information.
 Further policy recommendations are provided under rigorous mathematical proof.